-Cell service at Mount Rainier: Safety improvement or obnoxious intrusion?
+Cellphone service at Mount Rainier: Safety improvement or obnoxious intrusion?

-Mount Rainier National Park is considering proposals by Verizon and T-Mobile to provide cellular service there, setting off debate about whether visitors should receive calls and use social media while enjoying nature.
+Mount Rainier National Park is considering proposals by Verizon and T-Mobile to provide cellular service there, setting off debate about whether visitors should take calls and use social media while enjoying nature.
 On the other hand, emergency communication could be useful.

 On a recent snowshoeing trip on Mount Rainier, Nancy Spears brought along her cellphone but was happy not to have coverage: It gave her time to connect with her snowy surroundings rather than her social-media accounts.